junesirius/junesirius.github.io/_posts/Supernatural/2025-07-02-SPN-Best-creation-ever.md

 "Yeah, thanks, I get it," Dean cuts him off urgently, rubbing his ears, glancing at the palace not too far down the road.
 "Can we go now?
 Can't wait to see that legendary pie you keep talking about.
 The sun is roasting me alive, too."

-Cas stares at him for another long second, and then turns to continue leading the way without argue.
+Cas stares at him for another long second, and then turns to continue leading the way without arguing.
 Dean follows.

 <br>

 Cas introduces the two of them as ambassadors of Babylon, when a man in a simple dark green tunic greets them kindly at the entrance.
 The style is plain yet elegant, Dean notices, he regards the man more carefully.
-His meaner is humble but so clearly well-educated just from the words he chooses to use, from the way he speaks and holds himself.
+His demeanor is humble but so clearly well-educated just from the words he chooses to use, from the way he speaks and holds himself.
 Dean might not know much about ancient Egypt's power hierarchy, but he knows how to read a man.
-A golden disk around his waist catches his eyes, probably something to show that he's no common servant.
+A golden disk around his waist catches his eye, probably something to show that he's no common servant.

 Dean lets Cas handle the fake-ambassador formality stuff.